In this article, we talk about how managers can monitor staff behaviour in line with our Code of Conduct and staff behaviour policies.

 If we have a concern about changes in staff behaviour within the nursery, an immediate meeting will be called with the individual and a member of management to ascertain how the person is feeling.
 We will aim to support the staff wherever possible and will put support mechanisms in place where appropriate.

-All conversations, observations and notes on the staff member will be logged and kept confidential.
+All conversations, observations and notes on the staff member will be logged and kept confidential and shared only with relevant professionals.